[Article originally published for Dealspwn]

-If there’s one thing Jackbox Games know how to do, it’s create a fun night in.
+If there’s one thing Jackbox Games know how to do, it’s to create a fun night in.
 The critically acclaimed You Don’t Know Jack series has continued to gain popularity since its first release back in 1995, but last year the team produced the Jackbox Party Pack.
 Containing a selection of four party games, including YDKJ 2015, it proved to be a massive hit thanks to its variation, ease of play, and the sense of humour the franchise is known for.

-Not wanting to rest of their laurels, Jackbox Games have recently unleashed another compilation of wacky titles.
+Not wanting to rest on their laurels, Jackbox Games have recently unleashed another compilation of wacky titles.
 For those of you that don’t know, the Party Packs don’t require you to own multiple controllers to play.
 All each player needs is a smartphone or tablet with a modern web browser, head over to Jackbox.tv and enter the Room Code on the screen, turning their device into a controller.
 It not only works incredibly well, but it also means the console owner doesn’t need to spend a small fortune to ensure everyone can play.

 However, unlike its predecessor, the Jackbox Party Pack 2 has a new trick up its sleeve – an interactive audience feature.